larsbrinkhoff/lbForth/README.md

 rest of the system from source code, and not much else.
-It's composed of two parts: a target-specific file nucleus.fth containing all primitive CODE words, and a [target-independent kernel.fth](kernel.fth).
+It's composed of two parts: a target-specific file nucleus.fth containing all primitive CODE words, and a [target-independent kernel.fth](src/kernel.fth).
 These two are compiled by the metacompiler.

 The [C target nucleus](targets/c/nucleus.fth) used for bootstrapping has only twelve proper primitives.
 There is also the COLD word which